-- Separate company income statement reflecting taxable income that would have been returned to and ascertained by the federal government, if a separate return had been made to the federal government. - Separate company balance sheet reflecting financial position of the taxpayer at the beginning and end of the taxable period, if separate return had been made to the federal government.
-A corporation with subsidiaries also must include a consolidated balance sheet. - Schedules reflected on the federal Form 1120 or 1120S on a separate company basis, including a schedule of taxes expensed.
+- 1. Separate company income statement reflecting taxable income that would have been returned to and ascertained by the federal government, if a separate return had been made to the federal government. - 2.
+Separate company balance sheet reflecting financial position of the taxpayer at the beginning and end of the taxable period, if separate return had been made to the federal government.
+A corporation with subsidiaries also must include a consolidated balance sheet. - 3.
+Schedules reflected on the federal Form 1120 or 1120S on a separate company basis, including a schedule of taxes expensed. - 4.
+Corporations participating in a consolidated federal income tax filing must provide consolidating income statements and balance sheets to the department, including separate company schedules and all eliminations.